 - File a civil lawsuit against any party whose conduct resulted in the abuse on or before they reach the age of 55.

-- File criminal charges against their offender on or before they reach the age of 28.
+- Have criminal charges filed by the District Attorney’s Office against their offender on or before they reach the age of 28.

 The impact traumatic experiences have on its survivors is one only they could truly be able to understand.
 Repressing the memory, confronting the assailant, denying anything happened, confiding in friends, distancing family, finding some sort of outlet – there is no wrong way to cope.
-The Child Victims Act will, however, provide survivors of sexual abuse with another option – seizing the power and security from those who once deprived them of.
+The Child Victims Act has provided survivors of sexual abuse with another option – seizing the power and security from those who once deprived them of.